Buy a Determination Chinese/Japanese Scroll

 No Pain No Gain Scroll

-This Japanese phrase means "no pain, no gain".
+痛みなくして得るものなし is a Japanese phrase that means “no pain, no gain.”

 痛みなく (itami naku) pain; ache; sore; grief; distress.
-The naku part adds a meaning of "a lot of" or "extended"
+The naku part adds the meaning of “a lot of” or “extended”

 して (shite) and then. (indicates a causative expression; acts as a connective particle)